peachcloud/peach-package-builder/README.md

 pip3 install -r requirements.txt
 ```

-Open `scripts/setup_debian_repo.py` and set the following constants:
+Open `scripts/setup_build_env.py` and set the following constants:

  - USER_PATH
  - GPG_KEY_EMAIL
  - GPG_KEY_PASS_FILE

-Then execute the script with the `-i` flag to run the full system initialization process (_note: several commands executed by the script require `sudo` permissions.
+Then execute the script to run the full system initialization process (_note: several commands executed by the script require `sudo` permissions.
 You will be prompted for the user password during the execution of the scipt._):

 ```
-python3 -u scripts/setup_debian_repo.py -i
+python3 -u scripts/setup_build_env.py
 ```

-## Update Debian Repo
+## Build and Serve Debian Packages

-Without the -i flag, the `setup_debian_repo.py` script rebuilds all
-microservices (cross-compiled to arm64) and updates the Debian repo:
+`scripts/build_packages.py`

+An idempotent script for building the latest versions of all PeachCloud packages and adding them to the Debian package archive.

+The script currently performs the following actions:

+ - Builds and updates microservice packages
+ - Adds packages to Freight library
+ - Adds packages to Freight cache

 ```
-cd peach-vps
-python3 -u scripts/setup_debian_repo.py
+python3 -u scripts/build_packages.py
 ```

 Freight supports the ability to have multiple versions of a package in a single Debian package archive.
 If a particular version of a package already exists in the Freight library, it will not be readded or overwritten.

-## Install from Debian Repo
+## Install Packages from Debian Package Archive

-To add the PeachCloud Debian repo as an apt source, run the following commands from your Pi:
+To add the PeachCloud Debian package archive as an apt source, run the following commands from your Pi:

 ```
 vi /etc/apt/sources.list.d/peach.list